The Practice

 We offer it freely.
 No sign-up, no paywall, no course to buy.

-During a session several years ago, it came through as a complete sequence — structured, specific, and accompanied by a clear instruction: share this.
+The Wahayla practice arrived as a complete sequence — structured, specific, and accompanied by a clear instruction: share this.
 Help people calm.
 Help them feel love.
 Help them set their intentions.
-The word practitioners use for an experience like this is downloaded.
-We use it here because it is the most accurate word available.

 Ten minutes.
 No equipment.
 No experience required.